 Generating new product concepts is a challenge.
-Proving that they work is even a greater challenge.
+Proving that they work is an even greater challenge.

 While some healthcare-related products require FDA 510k clearance or EPA registration, Case Medical believes when it comes to patient care, no matter what product is being promoted, that product should be validated.